 The main thing to take away is that, if you loved the sound of the UE Boom 1, you'll be totally pleased with the UE Boom 2's performance.

-This is where the UE Boom 2 shines over the 1.
-While the UE Boom 1 had an IPX4 water and dust-resistance rating, the 2 has an IPX7, which means it's all but waterproof and shock-proof.
+This is where the UE Boom 2 and Megaboom shine over the 1.
+While the UE Boom 1 had an IPX4 water and dust-resistance rating, the 2 and Mega have an IPX7, which means they're all but waterproof and shock-proof.
 Like Tech Radar said, "what used to be the best Bluetooth speaker around for most occasions is now the best one for every occasion."

-IPX7 means that the UE Boom 2 can be submerged into 1 meter of water for up to 30 minutes.
-The 1 was only splash-proof, so the upgrade is stark and a massive boon for the 2.
+IPX7 means that the UE Boom 2 and Megaboom can be submerged into 1 meter of water for up to 30 minutes.
+The 1 was only splash-proof, so the upgrade is stark and a massive boon for the 2 and Mega.

-While the battery life remains the same between models, at 15 hours (depending on usage and environmental conditions), the UE Boom 2 massively improves on charge time.
+While the battery life remains the same between the Boom 1 and 2, at 15 hours (depending on usage and environmental conditions), the UE Boom 2 massively improves on charge time.